NXT TV preview: Great American Bash night two lineup - Pro Wrestling Dot Net

 -Mercedes Martinez returns.

-Powell’s POV: NXT was scheduled to tape this episode on Wednesday in Winter Park, Florida at Full Sail University.
+Powell’s POV: NXT taped this episode on Wednesday in Winter Park, Florida at Full Sail University.
 Join John Moore for his weekly NXT live review as the show airs Wednesdays on USA Network at 7CT/8ET.
 John’s NXT audio reviews are available for Dot Net Members every Thursday.

 Be the first to comment